tkachuk09/DevOps_online_Kyiv_2020Q42021Q1/m2/task2.2/readme.md

 <img src="AWS_images/LaunchBackup.png">

-8. Detach ESB from second instance and attach to the new one
+8. Detach EBS from second instance and attach to the new one

 <img src="AWS_images/Detach.png">